Save the Children South Africa (SCSA)

 Child Protection Level 3: The role holder will have contact with children and/or young people either frequently (e.g. once a week or more) or intensively (e.g. four days in one month or more or overnight) because they work in country programs; or are visiting country programs; or because they are responsible for implementing the police checking/vetting process staff.

-- Project system and plan implementation:
+- Provide project system and plan implementation and oversight

 - Project quality improvement: